viamrobotics/docs/docs/tutorials/custom-base-dog.md

 You learned about configuring remotes and processes.
 You drove the robot dog around using the Viam **CONTROL** tab.

-To add more functionality, try using the Do command.
+To add more functionality, try defining more of the base API methods for this model.
 You could also use the Viam [vision service](/services/vision/) with the robot dog's [camera component](/components/camera/).
 For example, you could write code to tell the robot dog to [move towards a colored target](/tutorials/scuttlebot/color-detection-scuttle/) or to [follow a colored line](/tutorials/webcam-line-follower-robot/), similarly to how these tasks are done with wheeled bases in the tutorials linked here.